harryg00/Opticron/readme.txt

 Site.css defines the styling for the header and footer (HTML in Views -> Shared -> _Layout.cshtml) Style.css defines the styling for the body of Index.cshtml.
 It includes the styling for the sliders, as well as the information displayed (such as cards) wwwroot -> sql -> ResetDatabase.sql is an SQL query used to reset the database to default values.
 Other queries can be added here, some queries are stored as a string in HomeController.cs
+The database itself is stored locally in VertoTest/bin/Debug/net8.0/Optricon.mdf
+- In the event the database does not get pulled from this repo (thus causing an error), download the two files from the zip folder (OpticronDB.zip) and place them in VertoTest/bin/Debug/net8.0
-The database itself is stored locally in ./VertoTest/bin/Debug/net8.0/Optricon.mdf See comments on individual files for more specific information relating to its need / function.
+See comments on individual files for more specific information relating to its need / function.

 The project can be opened in Visual Studio Community (and ran from in there) using VertoTest.sln